openharmony/docs/en/application-dev/database/share-data-by-datashareextensionability.md

 ### Data Provider Application Development (Only for System Applications)

-[DataShareExtensionAbility](../reference/apis/js-apis-application-dataShareExtensionAbility.md) provides the following APIs.
-You can override these APIs as required.
+The [DataShareExtensionAbility](../reference/apis-arkdata/js-apis-application-dataShareExtensionAbility-sys.md) provides the following APIs.
+Rewrite the corresponding callback methods as required.

 - **onCreate**: called by the server to initialize service logic when the DataShare client connects to the DataShareExtensionAbility server.